endormi/GitFinder/README.md

 ------------- | ------------- | -------------
 http://127.0.0.1:8080 | http://127.0.0.1:8080 | http://127.0.0.1:8080

-Once the application is created, you are provided with client id and client secret tokens which you then need to apply to your app.js file
+Once the application is created, you are provided with `client id` and `client secret` token which you then need to apply to your app.js file

 ```javascript
 const client_id = "your_token";